Can You Get PR Through Express Entry Without a Job Offer? - illustration éditoriale

 How Many CRS Points Can a Job Offer Add?

 A job offer in a NOC TEER 1, 2, or 3 occupation adds 50 CRS points.
-A job offer in a NOC TEER 0 Major Group 00 occupation (senior management roles like CEOs, senior government managers) adds 200 points.
+A job offer in a NOC TEER 0 Major Group 00 occupation (senior management roles like CEOs, senior government managers, and other C-suite executives) adds 200 points.
 To qualify for these points, the job offer must be full-time, non-seasonal, for at least one year, and must meet IRCC's requirements (usually LMIA-based or under a specific exemption).
 Not all job offers qualify — a casual part-time position does not count.

 Strategy 1: Maximize Your Language Score